magomimmo/modern-cljs/doc/tutorial-14.md

 # Tutorial 14 - It's better to be safe than sorry (Part 1)

-In this tutorial we're going to prepare the field for one of the main topic in the software development lifle cycle: code testing.
+In this part 1 of the tutorial we're going to prepare the field for one of the main topic in the software development lifle cycle: code testing.

 Code testing is a kind of continuum which goes from zero to almost full test coverage.
 I'm not going to open those kind of discussions which have a never ending story and go nowhere.
 Code testing is a need, full stop.
 How much coverage?
 It depends.

-I started programming almost 30 years ago and I had the fortune of starting with Prolog.
-Then I passed many years programming with a wonderful Lisp Machine, which I still miss a lot today, I mean a lot.

-I never departed a program from a unit test that has to fail to progress until it succeeds.
-I'm not that kind of guy which believes that you learn from your failures.
-I prefer to think of myself to be still able to learn from the success of the others, if not mine.
-First rule: be inspired by the very good ones.
+I have to admint that I never departed a program from a unit test that has to fail to progress until it succeeds.
+When you're aged like I'm, you can't change your habits.

-Moreover, I had my Editor to structure and organize my thoughts and then the REPL to correct them on the fly when needed.
-The Editor and the REPL were just the same thing.

-Nowadays, by using CLJ/CLJS, immutability included, unit tests should be very easy to be implemented.
-Most of the time you manage pure functions, whose output depends only on the passed input.
-That said, when you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.

+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to be implemented in compared with imperative and object-oriented programming languages, becuse most of the time you have to deal with pure functions, whose output depends only on the passed input.

 ## Introduction

-I hope you had some fun with the latest [Tutorial][1] by seeing the DRY (Dont' Repeat Yourself) principle at work, while trying to adhering to the progressive enhancement strategy.

 Before to go ahead in affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
-In the [Tutorial 10 - Introducing Ajax - ][2] we implemented a Shopping Calculator by using the Ajax style of communication between the browser and the server: said otherwise, between ClojureScript on the client side and Clojure on the server side.
+In the [Tutorial 10 - Introducing Ajax - ][1] we implemented a Shopping Calculator by using the Ajax style of communication between the browser (i.e. ClojureScript) and the server (i.e. Clojure).

-Obviously, nobody will never implement that kind of stupid widget by using Ajax, if all the information he needs to make the calculation from the input are already in his hands on the browser side.
+Obviously, nobody will never implement that kind of stupid widget by using Ajax, because all the information he needs to make the calculation from the input are already in his hands on the browser side.

-By moving the calculation of the Total from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.
-This is a series of tutorial on CLJS, not on CLJ.
+By moving the calculation of the `Total` from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.

 Nonetheless, by omitting to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive